Rainbow-Dreamer/musicpy_docs/docs/Musicpy sampler module.md

 ### Generate a chord type of basic waveforms
 Well, now you may think: yeah we can generate these basic waveforms, that's kind of cool, but how can we use them in musicpy sampler?

 And how can we get a chord type or even piece type of these basic waveforms?
 Here are the answers.

-First of all, you need to load at least 1 sound module into the sampler object to be able to play basic waveforms.
-If you only want to play basic waveforms and don't need to load any sound modules, you can modify the `channel_sound_modules` attribute, and set one of the channels to some value that is not None, for example, an integer, a non-empty string will work fine.
-Then you can use the channel number as the index of the channel you modify the sound modules (note that the channel number parameter in play or export function is 0-based) to play basic waveforms.

 To generate a chord type of basic waveforms, you can use `get_wave` function (this is a global function), this is a convenient function to generate basic waveforms from musicpy data structures.

 ```python
 get_wave(sound, mode='sine', bpm=120, volume=None)